mistycheney/MouseBrainAtlas/doc/UserGuide.md

 Other than that, the brain id is optional but desired.
 Other information such as the scan date or stain name are optional.
 For example, both `CHATM3_slide31_2018_02_17-S2` and `Slide31-Nissl-S2` are valid image names.
 It is important to use only one composition rule for each brain.
+Do not use space or special characters.

 ## Initialization

 Create a JSON file that describes the image file paths.
 The file contains the following keys:
 - `raw_data_dirs`
-- `input_image_filename_mapping`
+- `input_image_filename_mapping`.
 - `input_image_filename_to_imagename_re_pattern_mapping`
 - `condition_list_fp`
 - `ordering_rule_fp`

+The image file path mappings are indexed by (version, resolution) tuples.
+- A **version** is a word that specifies a channel or the processed result of a particular channel.
+For example, it can be "Ntb" for neurotrace channel, "CHAT" for the ChAT channel, "NtbNormalized" for the intensity-normalized neurotrace channel.
+- A **resolution** is a word that specifies the pixel resolution.
+It can be "raw", "down32" (downsample raw in both dimension by 32), "thumbnail" (same as "down32").
+It can also be an absolute physical size such as "10.0um".

 An example file is `CHATM3_input_specification.json`.

 Run `$ initialize.py <input_spec_filepath>`.

 Make sure the following items are generated under `DATA_DIR/<stack>`:
 - `<stack>_sorted_filenames.txt`.
 In this file, each line contains an image name (without space), followed by its index in the series.
-The index is used to determine the z-position of a section, so any discarded section still occupies an index slot.
-You can ignore these sections or use the word "Placeholder" in place of their image names.
+The index is used to determine the z-position of a section, so any unused section still occupies an index slot.
+For these sections, use the word "Placeholder" in place of image name.
 - `<stack>_thumbnail_Ntb`.
 This contains images named `<imageName>_thumbnail_Ntb.tif`.
 These can be either symbolic links or actual files.
 - `<stack>_raw_Ntb`.
 This contains images named `<imageName>_raw_Ntb.tif`.
 These can be either symbolic links or actual files.
 - `<stack>_raw_CHAT`.
-This contains images named `<imageName>_raw_Ntb.tif`.
+This contains images named `<imageName>_raw_CHAT.tif`.
 These can be either symbolic links or actual files.

 ## Intensity normalize fluorescent images